Oracle APEX 26.1: Static ID property renamed to HTML DOM ID

 Oracle 26ai: Aggregation Filters

 Oracle 26ai introduces the FILTER clause, which lets you apply a WHERE condition directly inside an aggregate function, replacing the CASE workaround.
-If you want to follow along Add a new column to the HR.EMPLOYEES table called STATUS update some of the records to ACTIVE and the rest to INACTIVE.
+If you want to follow along Add a new column to the HR.EMPLOYEES table called STATUS update some of the records to INACTIVE and the rest to ACTIVE.
 A script to make these […]

 Oracle 26ai: RETURNING OLD and NEW Values